-TechRepublic's smart person's guide about electronic health records is a quick introduction to this new standard in medical care, as well as a "living" guide that will be updated periodically as new laws are passed and software platforms are developed.
+TechRepublic's cheat sheet about EHRs is an introduction to this relatively new standard in medical records.
+This article will be updated periodically as new laws about EHRs are passed, and software platforms are developed.

 - What are EHRs?
-EHRs are digitized patient files that contain an individual's complete medical history.
-Several EHR platforms are available for doctors to work with, and digitization means instant sharing between providers.
+EHRs are digitized patient files that contain an individual's complete medical history; this digitization makes it possible for healthcare providers to instantly share patients' information.
+Several EHR platforms are available for doctors and other medical professionals to use.

 - Who do EHRs affect?
 EHRs affect everyone who has ever seen a doctor.
-With over 80 percent adoption as of January 2016, there's a good chance your medical records have already been digitized.
-Security is also an important issue, and that greatly affects IT professionals.
+With over 90% adoption in the US as of the end of 2017, there's a good chance your medical records have already been digitized.

-- How do I benefit from EHRs?
-EHRs don't just make medical provider's lives easier: they also simplify continuity and quality of care for patients.
-You might not even realize EHRs were the new standard in medical practice, but if your doctor has ever entered the room with a laptop instead of a folder you've already experienced the change.
+- Who benefit from EHRs?
+EHRs don't just make medical providers' lives easier—they also simplify continuity and quality of care for patients.
+You might not even realize EHRs were the new standard in medical practice, but if your doctor has ever entered the room with a laptop instead of a folder, you've already experienced the change.

 What are EHRs?

 An electronic health record is a digital document containing (ideally all) information about a patient's medical and health history.
-It includes records of any interaction with the medical system, including immunizations, diagnoses, medications prescribed, lab test results, and allergies.
+It includes records of any interaction a patient has with their medical providers, including immunizations, diagnoses, medications prescribed, lab test results, and allergies.

-There are multiple EHR platforms that medical professionals can choose from.
-The top five (eClinicalWorks, Epic, McKesson, Care360, and Allscripts) each offer local installation options and cloud hosting.
-Many EHR systems operate from onsite servers, but nearly 90 percent of new EHR installations are cloud based.
+Of the EHR platforms that medical professionals can choose from, each of the top five—eClinicalWorks, Epic, McKesson, Care360, and Allscripts—offer local installation options and cloud hosting.
+Many EHR systems operate from onsite servers, but nearly 90% of new EHR installations are cloud based.

-The other major advantage to EHRs is instant sharing.
-Paper records either had to be hand carried or mailed between offices, but EHRs make the process much simpler.
+A major advantage to using EHRs is instant sharing of patients' information.
+Paper records had to be hand carried or mailed between offices, but EHRs make the process of sharing patient data between healthcare providers much simpler.
 Healthcare providers can use health information exchanges (HIEs) to send EHRs back and forth.

 There are three types of HIEs:

-- Directed: providers can send records directly to other providers
+- Directed: Providers can send patients' records directly to other providers.

-- Five Steps to Successful EHR Adoption (white paper)
+- Five Steps to Successful EHR Adoption (HP white paper)

 - Health information exchanges and health insurance exchanges make for complexity and excitement (TechRepublic)